 Power Consumption and Noise

 The overall power consumption for moving the same amount of data is higher in the hard drives.
 It is possible that during the active read/write loads, a Gen 5.0 drive may start to consume 8 to 10 watts at a point.
-Any hard drive will hardly reach 10 watts during any kind of operation.
-However, the hard drive is going to take a lot longer at say 5 watts while an SSD can go to 10 watts but the work will get done way before a hard drive.
-Hard drives have to spend some of their power rotating the spindle motor and moving the read/write heads.
+Any hard drive will hardly consume more than 10 watts during any operation.
+However, the hard drive will take significantly longer, at around 5 watts, while an SSD can reach 10 watts, but the work will be completed much faster than with a hard drive.
+Hard drives must expend some of their power rotating the spindle motor and moving the read/write heads.
 SSDs just have to run the circuitry to do anything.

 When to choose SSD?

-As we discussed above, if you don’t have to store huge volumes of data for the long term in your computer, there is no need to buy a hard drive.
+As we discussed above, if you don’t have to store vast volumes of data for the long term in your computer, there is no need to buy a hard drive.
 SSDs are now cheap and offer good value for money in terms of performance.
 So, if you are building a new computer or upgrading an existing one, opt for an SSD if your system supports it.
 Make it your primary drive and install all the software and operating systems on it.
-Especially if you are going to use the latest CPUs from both Intel and AMD, you must choose an SSD in order to get the best performance.
+Especially if you plan to use the latest CPUs from both Intel and AMD, you should choose an SSD to achieve the best performance.

-If you understand the workings of the CPU a little bit, it loads the data to the RAM from your permanent storage medium (SSD or HDD).
-Now, if you are using a hard drive as your storage drive, it will take a lot longer to read the data as compared to an SSD.
+If you understand the workings of the CPU, it loads data from your permanent storage medium (SSD or HDD) to the RAM.
+Now, if you are using a hard drive as your storage drive, it will take significantly longer to read the data compared to an SSD.
 Even a SATA SSD can remove the storage bottlenecks in most computers.

 When upgrading an old computer or laptop, check if it supports an NVMe SSD.
-If it does, just install it once and install all your programs on it.
+If it does, install it once and install all your programs on it.
 However, any system working with a hard drive will also work with a SATA 2.5″ SSD.
-So, you always have the last option to choose a SATA SSD, which is way better in terms of latency and performance as compared to any hard drive.
+So, you always have the option to choose a SATA SSD, which is significantly better in terms of latency and performance compared to any hard drive.

 When to choose a Hard Drive?